Appekip/Smart-Mirror-Server/readme.txt

 2. Install node https://nodejs.org/en/download (Skip if already installed)

-3. Run the powershell script serverstart.ps1 (You may need to enable powershell scripts)
+3. Run the powershell file serverstart.ps1 (You may need to enable powershell scripts)

 4. Application should be up and running in Microsoft Edge Kiosk mode